The Bankrate promise

 When comparing an alienation clause vs. an acceleration clause, there are many similarities.
 Both make it possible for mortgage lenders to demand full, immediate repayment of the loan all at once, ahead of the stated loan term.
 The difference between an alienation clause and an acceleration clause is that the contract language around the acceleration clause typically centers on instances of non-payment and foreclosure, rather than a sale or transfer.
-In rare circumstances, other issues can trigger loan acceleration, as well, such as canceling homeowners insurance, failing to pay property taxes or filing for bankruptcy.

 How does the alienation clause work?

 The alienation clause serves a number of purposes for the lender.
 To start, it assures the lender that the borrower will repay the funds.
 This clause also necessitates that the borrower notify the lender before transferring or assigning the mortgage to anyone else.

-For the seller, the alienation clause requires repayment of their mortgage balance on the date of closing.
-Often, the seller will pay the balance off with the sale proceeds, handing a check to the lender’s rep at the closing.
+For the seller, the alienation clause means they must settle their mortgage debt on the day the transaction goes through.
+Often, they will pay the balance off with the sale proceeds, handing a check to the lender’s rep at the closing.

 Exceptions to the alienation clause

 In most cases, mortgage lenders enforce the alienation clause, but there are exceptions when the borrower can transfer the mortgage to someone else without triggering the clause, and therefore without needing to pay back the mortgage.
 These are as follows:

-- The borrower passes away and the property is transferred to a joint owner or to a relative of the owner
+- Death: The borrower passes away and the property is transferred to a joint owner or bequeathed to a relative

-- The property transfers during a divorce or separation
+- Divorce: The property transfers during a divorce or legal separation

-- The property is transferred to a living trust
+- Living trust transfer: The property is transferred to a living trust

-- The owner obtains a second mortgage on the home, such as a home equity loan
+- Second mortgage: The owner obtains a second mortgage on the home, such as a home equity loan